~ BIO ~

 41st Annual Bucks County Sculpture Show.
 1st Place; Central Bucks Chamber of Commerce, 2018

-Jennifer was commissioned by the Philadelphia Flyers pro-hockey team to sculpt six Hall of Fame inductees for the Wells Fargo Centers Hall of Fame from 2004-2015.
+Jennifer was commissioned by the Philadelphia Flyers pro-hockey team to sculpt eight Hall of Fame inductees for the Wells Fargo Centers Hall of Fame from 2004-2022.

-She sculpted half life-size portraits and 8-inch uniformed figures in bronze of Dave Poulin, Ron Hextal, Dave Schultz, Eric Lindros, Eric DesJardins and Dave LeClaire, for the Wells Fargo Center Hall of Fame and each Flyer honored got their own personal copy.
+She sculpted half life-size portraits and 8-inch uniformed figures in bronze of: Dave Poulin, Ron Hextal, Dave Schultz, Eric Lindros, Eric DesJardin, Dave LeClaire, Rick Tocchet and Paul Holmgren for the Wells Fargo Center Hall of Fame and each Flyer honored got their own personal copy.

-Jennifer resides in Doylestown PA. with her husband Paul Petry and teachers adult sculpture classes at the Wayne Art Center for the past 15 years.
-She has two adult children, Jason and Laura.
-She was born in Atlantic City N.J. in 1961.
+Jennifer resides in Doylestown PA. with her husband Paul Petry.
+She has taught adult sculpture classes at the Wayne Art Center for the past 18 years.
+Born in Atlantic City N.J. in 1961